Joseph Sanders George II Antique Sterling Silver Punch Bowl, London, 1735/36

 Engraved on the body, an intricate cartouche in high George II style incorporates masks and bold baroque scroll work around a coat of arms.
 (The black dot you see is the camera lens reflection).

-We believe the arms are Brewes impaling another.
-The Breweses (also spelled Broase) of Glamorgan, Wales, are an ancient and noble family who accompanied William the Conqueror to England and played an important role in British medeival history.
+The arms are Brewes impaling another (possibly Zouch).
+The Breweses (also spelled Broase) of Glamorgan, Wales, are an ancient and noble family who accompanied William the Conqueror to England and played an important role in British medieval history.
 Genealogists have found a George Washington connection to the Brewes family of the 13th century.(1)

 This early 18th century bowl is fully hallmarked underneath.
 It measures 10.25 inches in diameter by 6.5 inches high, weighs 43.75 troy ounces and is in very good antique condition with light (typical) wear to the engraving and minor surface dings.